ARAldhafeeri/couscous/README.md

 ## Usage

-run the code anlaysis on a file of " any programming langauge " :
+run the code anlaysis on a file of " any programming language " :

 - ctrl + 1 keys on windows
 - ctrl + 1 keys on mac